arjunroyihrpa/mammoth-commons/CONTRIBUTING.md

 code coverage (more than 80% right now).
 Please run the script locally to ensure that you did not break anything else.

-:bulb: Do not forget to add all requirements to the `requirements[test].txt` file.
+:bulb: Do not forget to add all requirements to the `requirements[all].txt` file.
 Also install the libraries in that file for tests to run locally.

 Pull requests will be reviewed manually, so if you plan to create a complex one